-If you’re great at advanced math, an operations research analyst career can help you put your statistics skills to work in the business world.
-The only thing standing in your way is a college degree.
-Studying computers and mathematics in college is a major decision, but also a potentially lucrative one, since these subjects have one of the highest work-life earnings by major at $3.1 million.
+If you’re a math enthusiast and great with numbers, an operations research analyst career can help you put your statistics skills to work in the business world.
+The only thing left to do is get a college degree.
+Studying computers and mathematics in college is a major decision, but also a potentially lucrative one, since these subjects have one of the highest work-life earnings.

 What an Operations Research Analyst Does